j-Sans/StrategyGame/README.md

 Currently, each player starts with a number of creatures and a tower unit.
 To win, the player must destroy the opponent's tower.
 This is just a preliminary and far overly simple version of the game.

-This game is still very much in progress, but here is much of what has been worked on so far : )
+This game is still being worked on.

 ## Units